back

 I learned that some clients don’t just buy homes.
 They forge paths and prove things.
 They become examples of what’s possible when you refuse to let your circumstances define your future.

 I learned that courage looks different for everyone, but it always involves showing up.
 Again and again.
-Even when it’s hard.
-Especially when it’s hard.
+Even when it’s hard, actually, especially when it’s hard.

 And I learned that when someone is ready to claim what’s theirs, the best thing I can do is witness it, honor it, and make sure they get there.